Afterpay to let U.S. users 'buy now, pay later' at major U.S. merchants - News Break

 Afterpay and its main Australian-listed peers have all said they are eyeing a U.S. listing.

-At home in Australia, where adoption is high and growth rates are slowing, the upcoming entry of the country's top lender Commonwealth Bank of Australia (CBA.AX) and PayPal, who are both promising lower fees, has seen Afterpay prepare to offer branded savings account. read more
+At home in Australia, where adoption is high and growth rates are slowing, the upcoming entry of the country’s top lender Commonwealth Bank of Australia and PayPal, who are both promising lower fees, has seen Afterpay prepare to offer branded savings account.